kwiksher/Downloadable/book/lua.md

 * please set your host URL of web server to YourHost variable
 <img src=".\img\bandicam 2017-03-14 01-30-28-983.jpg" width = 800 >

+### if model.URL = nil
+* this means simple IAP store without network download like Kwik3 IAP -- downloadBtn, savingTxt won't be used.
+You don't need to create them.
+--

 ## model.lua - published
 * when debug/test in corona simulator finished, the table should be configured with the official productNames from apple, google and amazon for device build.